barakolo/Maltensions/README.md

 *For real - this is only for educational purposes & not for harm to be done anywhere!!!

+# EXTRA INFO ON MODULES & SOME REQUIREMENTS

 ## Background extraction
 1. Main Required permissions: tabs
 2. The technique: Inject dynamic code to "steal" all info and return it back to background context with messaging, that way, users and sites aren't aware of data extraction (DevTools is empty), and the background context can send this data at arbtirary times when he is choosing to.